GrantPem/Real_Allele/README.md

 The output name will have five elements: ARA13_AQP1_E0101_17441_A1

--Test files are included with the repository.
+- Test files are included with the repository.
 First, run the script on an initial file:
 python allele_driver.py -f TEST_V1.fasta
 --a command will use the TSV dictionary file and apply the previous allele naming scheme to the new fasta file, keeping the alleles defined in the dictionary uniform:
 python allele_driver.py -f TEST_V2.fasta -a TEST_V1_alleles.tsv